Maps4HTML/MapML-Proposal/README.md

 TBD - we have considered many alternatives, I have just run out of steam to document them, at the moment.
 Also this document is already quite long.
 As things progress, I will add content here.

+<h3 id="alternative-approaches">Alternative Approaches</h3>

+*   [SVGMap](https://discourse.wicg.io/t/vector-tiling-on-svgmap/3135) - is it possible to merge the SVGMap proposal and this proposal?
+Or are they competing proposals?
+*   APIs: [Leaflet](https://leafletjs.com/), [OpenLayers](https://openlayers.org/) and others, (albeit others without any notion of cross-origin resource sharing) provide excellent map scripting APIs and events.
+Can these or similar APIs be built on top of the proposed HTML infrastructure?
+Would life be simpler for authors with the proposed HTML?
+*   Status quo

 <h2 id="stakeholder-feedback-opposition">Stakeholder Feedback / Opposition</h2>